tunahanaltintop/GMMKPro-QMK-ISO-TR/README.md

 - Go to [QMK Configuratior][qmk-config]
 - Click the "Upload a QMK JSON File"
 - Select the downloaded before "my-keymap.json" file
 - You are gonna see the layout.
+Additionally you are gonna see gmmk/pro/rev1/iso value in keyboard combobox.
+The value is rev1 because my version is rev1 and it's very important.
+If you choose rev2 for rev1 version you are probably stuck.

 ## About the Layout
 - First of all this layout is for MacOS and Turkish ISO keyboard layout format.